 Tip: if using a watery filling such as spinach or tomatoes, squeeze and remove any excess moisture before adding it to the empanada disc.
 Otherwise, it can make the dough soggy.

-Brush the empanadas with the smoked paprika and red water mixture to give the empanadas a golden color.
+- Brush the empanadas with the smoked paprika and red water mixture to give the empanadas a golden color, instead of using the regular egg wash.

 With a fork, gently pierce the dough to prevent it from exploding in the oven after they rise.

-Place the empanadas on an oiled baking sheet or top of a lined parchment paper.
+- Preheat the oven to 450ºF (230ºC).
+Place the empanadas on an oiled baking sheet or on top of lined parchment paper.
 Leave some room between them.

 Hint: you can eat empanadas straight out of the oven, but they pack a lot of steam inside.
-In our opinion, having the empanadas warm allows experiencing their flavor better.
+In our opinion, having the empanadas warm allows experience their flavor better.

 Folding: a practical aspect